 Our Mission and Purpose

 Mocha Moms, Inc. is a support group for mothers of color who have chosen not to work full-time outside of the home in order to devote more time to their families and communities.
 While many of our members have eliminated employment altogether, others work part-time, flex-time, night shifts, have home-based businesses, consult or freelance from home, or have chosen alternative, less demanding career paths so that they are more available to their families.
 Our goal is to support the decisions made by our members.
 We will never pass judgment on mothers who choose to make or are forced to make different decisions for their families.

 The organization is essential because historically, mothers of color, particularly African-American mothers, have not had the opportunity to devote the majority of their time to caring for their own families.
 Mocha Moms, Inc. serves as an advocate for those mothers and encourages the spirit of community activism within its membership.
 In 2006, Mocha Moms, Inc. adopted the community service initiative entitled Closing the Gap on Minority Achievement which focuses on the health, educational and financial disparities which currently exist in our country.
 We are honored to partner with:

-- America’s Promise Alliance Be The Match
+- America’s Promise Alliance

 - Boys Booked on Barbershops / Girls Booked on Beautyshops

 - National Institute for Literacy

 - National Marrow Donor Program